bs2kbs2k/smlinux/README.md

 	sudo apk add build-base python3 audiofile-dev sdl2-dev glew-dev zenity

 Some build targets depend on additional packages, for example Android builds require `android-sdk`/`openjava-jdk`, dos targets require `djgpp`, web targets enscripten, sm64nx requires gcc version 8 or newer, or using sdl1 requires additional libraries, all of which smlinux only installs when those targets are specified.
-Users of distros without apt will need to install appropriate gcc, sdl1.2, or JDK as needed for such targets.
+Users of distros without apt will need to install appropriate gcc, sdl, or JDK if needed.

 **Ubuntu/Debian** If smlinux detects `apt`it is used to install the following packages: